-Pre-requisites: MTH 114 with a minimum grade of C or MTH 121 with a minimum grade of C minimum grade of C
+Pre-requisites: MTH 114 with a minimum grade of C or MTH 121 with a minimum grade of C

 MTH 213 Unified Calculus II (3 Credits)

 This course is a continuation of MTH 114.
 Topics include volumes of solids of revolution; derivatives and integrals of transcendental functions; further techniques and applications of integration; polar coordinates; an introduction to multivariable calculus; and first-order differential equations.